 The bar graphs here depict the changes in presence of different species of seagrass found at monitored locations in the region.
-In the Tidal Myakka River this includes Shoal grass (Halodule wrightii), as well as Widgeon grass (Ruppia maritima) in areas that are less salty, for the years 2004-2024.
-Shoal grass experienced declines at multiple monitoring locations starting as far back as 2016, preceding the decline in overall acreage observed in the region between 2018 and 2020.
-Widgeon grass has not been found at monitoring sites since 2018.
+In the Tidal Myakka River this includes Shoal grass (Halodule wrightii) and Widgeon grass (Ruppia maritima), which is found in areas that are less salty, for the years 1998-2022.
+Shoal grass experienced declines at multiple monitoring locations starting as far back as 2015, preceding the decline in overall acreage observed in the region between 2018 and 2020, Widgeon grass was not found at monitoring sites in 2020 or 2021.